SmartStep-Inc/SmartStep/README.md

-**SmartStep**
+<h1>SmartStep</h1>
-SmartStep is an innovative smart shoe designed to assist visually impaired individuals in navigating their surroundings.
+<h3>SmartStep is an innovative smart shoe designed to assist visually impaired individuals in navigating their surroundings.
 Powered by an ESP32 microcontroller and equipped with a LiDAR sensor, this smart shoe detects obstacles in real-time and provides auditory feedback via a web server.
 The LiDAR sensor continuously scans for objects, while the ESP32 processes the data to assess proximity, ensuring safe and intuitive navigation.
-SmartStep enhances spatial awareness, promoting independence and mobility.
+SmartStep enhances spatial awareness, promoting independence and mobility.</h3>

 **Features**
 **Real-time obstacle detection**: Detects objects within 10-250 cm.